 Follow the itinerary for day one above, and for day two, add in a punting trip on the Cam.
 If you’re feeling more energetic, have a go at rowing.
 Make use of the Hop On, Hop Off sightseeing in Cambridge bus to get around and explore one of the other museums, like the Fitzwilliam.

-To really get to grips with the city, take a walking tour or treasure hunt where you’ll get to see Cambridge off the beaten path in addition to the usual landmarks.
+To get to grips with the city, take a walking tour or treasure hunt where you’ll get to see Cambridge off the beaten path in addition to the usual landmarks.

 1 Week in Cambridge Itinerary

-With an entire week in Cambridge, you’ll really get to know the city well.
+With an entire week in Cambridge, you’ll get to know the city well.
 Follow the above itineraries for days one to three and ensure you include some of the top restaurants such as Trinity (named after the college), the Tipsy Vegan, and, the Oak Bistro.

 Include trips to the Botanical Gardens, climb the tower at Great St Mary’s church, and spend some time browsing Cambridge’s historic market for some treats to take home.

 You can plan a day trip to the nearby Imperial War Museum at Duxford and consider this tour of both Oxford and Cambridge from London.
 With London so close, you can experience some of the top sights in Britain’s capital too.